-The Fee Revenue Fund is used to account for the fees to be collected from lots and/or homeowners in the District to be used for operations and maintenance and clubhouse facility expenses.
+The Fee Revenue Fund is used to account for the fees to be collected from residents of the District and outside users to be used for operations and maintenance and clubhouse facility expenses.

 The Debt Service Fund accounts for the resources accumulated and payments made for principal and interest on long-term debt of the governmental funds.